linuxserver/docker-documentation/docs/misc/non-root.md

 If you run one of our typical images in a standard Docker setup, the container itself will run as `root`.
 After init we then drop to an unprivileged user, `abc` to run the actual application service(s).
 We do this because at the time we designed our architecture the alternative - setting a fixed unprivileged user at build time - would have prevented us from offering the range of options that wanted to.
 While it is now possible to use the `--user` parameter to run any container as an arbitrary user, it hasn't been something we've been able to support before now.

 The other approach is to run [Docker itself rootless](https://docs.docker.com/engine/security/rootless/).
-This creates a separate user and network namespace for your containers that separates them from the host and means that even containers nominally running as `root` don't have root permissions on your host.
+This creates a separate user and network namespace for your containers and means that even containers nominally running as `root` don't have root permissions on your host.
 Running a container as a non-root user and running it rootless are **not** the same, but are commonly conflated.

 ## Why?